WHO ARE WE?

 Our Board

-John Dutton is a science and Computer Science teacher at MC^2 Stem High School in Cleveland.
-He has been teaching in high-need schools for 15 years including two in Mozambique through the Peace Corps.
+John Dutton is an engineering and Computer Science teacher at MC^2 Stem High School in Cleveland Metropolitan Schools.
+He has been teaching in high-need schools for 20 years including two in Mozambique through the Peace Corps.
 John’s first career was in web design and software development, most recently at Hyland Software.
 He believes that CS education is critical for all learners because of the development of analytical and marketable skills for college, career and beyond.
 John hopes that through CSTA he can support CS teachers statewide in achieving all of their professional goals.

 Shanti’ Coaston is a Computer Science educator at Westlake High School.
 Her previous school was Shaw High School in East Cleveland, where she taught for 11 years.
 She began her teaching career as an Intervention Specialist and the Alternative School Program.
 Working with exceptional students has assisted her in the transition of teaching Computer Science to all students.
 Before teaching, Ms. Coaston was a School-Based Therapist and a Youth Career Coach.
 Working with youth in these capacities, Shanti’ realized that she could do even more for youth as a teacher.